heyarsen/Content-Factory/DATABASE_MIGRATION_GUIDE.md

 1. Run the migration file `database/migrations/007_add_avatar_to_plan_items.sql` in the Supabase SQL Editor
 2. The application code will automatically handle this gracefully if the column doesn't exist (it will skip avatar_id when inserting items)

+### Error: "Could not find the 'talking_photo_id' column" (PGRST204)

+This means the `talking_photo_id` column hasn't been added yet.
+Run migration `012_add_talking_photo_id_to_plan_items.sql` so each plan item can store the look ID used for video generation.
+The backend now skips this column automatically if it's missing, but you should run the migration to re-enable the feature.

 ## Production Checklist

 - [ ] Run migration 002 to create base tables
 - [ ] Run migration 003 to add automation fields
 - [ ] (Optional) Run migration 007 to add avatar_id column if using avatars
+- [ ] Run migration 012 to add talking_photo_id column so plan items can reference looks
 - [ ] Verify RLS policies are active
 - [ ] Test creating a plan via the UI
 - [ ] Verify indexes are created for performance